 Audit Defense: The time to prepare for an audit is before the return is filed

-By of MillarLaw A Professional Corporation On Sunday, April 15, 2018
+By admin of MillarLaw A Professional Corporation On Sunday, April 15, 2018

 A recent Tax Court case illustrates how a taxpayer should anticipate an audit by maintaining proper books and records.
 The case involved the deductibility of losses as “ordinary losses” as opposed to “passive losses” by an owner of a private jet.
 The specifics of the case are unnecessary to this discussion but the general principle applies in all tax audits.
 The general principle is that the taxpayer has the burden of proof.
 The Tax Court will presume the findings of the IRS are correct so the taxpayer has an uphill battle.